Music of The Hobbit film series: The Desolation of Smaug

-Standard edition

-Special edition

-The special edition contains one bonus track and twelve extended tracks.

-Charts

 The Battle of the Five Armies

 The soundtrack album for The Battle of the Five Armies was released on 8 December 2014.
 Both a Standard Edition and a Special Edition were released.
 The score was performed by the New Zealand Symphony Orchestra and Wellington University Gamelan Orchestra as it was for The Desolation of Smaug.
 The London Voices and soprano Grace Davidson provided the vocal performances.
 Billy Boyd, who played Peregrin Took in The Lord of the Rings, wrote and recorded the song "The Last Goodbye".